-The best small printer (in our opinion) is the Canon Pixma TR150, which offers wireless printing and a truly compact design that can be easily transported from home to office while not compromising on print quality.
-If you're looking for something with a scanner, then we would opt for the HP Envy 6020e or HP Tango X.
+The best small printer (in our opinion) is the Canon Pixma TR150, which offers wireless printing and a compact design that can be easily transported from home to office without compromising print quality.

 - You've reached the end of the page.
 Jump back up to the top ^